Hardinge Park: History

-On 28 September 1913, the Hardinge Memorial Committee was constituted by state authorities to design and set up a park in Patna.
+On 28 September 1913, the Hardinge Memorial Committee was constituted by the state authorities to design and set up a park in Patna.
 A deed of grant was signed between the Patna collector and the Hardinge Memorial Committee on 8 September 1915 for development of a public park as Hardinge Park to be maintained by the committee.
 The Park was officially opened to the public on 31 January 1916 by the then Lieutenant-Governor of Bihar and Orissa, Edward Albert Gait.
 It was built in honour of Charles Hardinge, 1st Baron Hardinge of Penshurst and was named after him.

 At the opening of the Park Lt Governor had also unveiled a 5 tonne life-size bronze statue of Lord Hardinge.
 The statue was created by renowned British sculptor Herbert Hampton in London.
 After protests in late 1960s the statue was removed from the park and placed in Patna Museum.
 It was installed again in the 1990s on a platform in a corner of the Patna Museum's lawns.
 In late 2017, one of the last remnants of the British Raj-era landmark - the pedestal on which the Hardinge's iconic bronze statue once stood, was also demolished.

 The park was also the location of Garden party for then Prince of Wales - Edward VIII - during his Patna visit in 1921.
 The party was hosted by Bihar Landholders' Association led by Maharaja of Darbhanga.

 The park is one of the oldest parks in the city of Patna.
 The name of the park was changed to Shaheed Veer Kunwar Singh Azadi Park after Kunwar Singh who was a notable leader during the Indian Rebellion of 1857.
 The park used to be the location of Flower Shows in Patna for many years.